LPM is recognised as a place to encounter the best of traditional and innovative new writing, with a prestigious and growing list of contributors.

 Visit the submissions page to find out how to contribute or the shop to buy issues and subscribe.

 Who we are

-Co-editor: Linda Black was born in Leeds and is an award-winning poet, a visual artist and a dyslexia specialist.
+Co-editor: Linda Black is a poet, a visual artist ( printmaker, collagist, painter) and a dyslexia specialist.
+She received the 2004/5 Poetry School Scholarship and won the 2006 New Writing Ventures Poetry Award.
 Her pamphlet The beating of wings (Hearing Eye, 2006) was the PBS Pamphlet Choice for Spring 2007, when she also received an Arts Council Writer’s Award.
-She runs poetry workshops and her poems have featured in several anthologies.
-Her fourth collection, Slant, was published by Shearsman in April 2016.
-Her previous collections are The Son of a Shoemaker (Hearing Eye 2012) and Root and Inventory (Shearsman 2011 & 2008).
-The Son of a Shoemaker, consisting of collaged prose poems based on the early life of Hans Christian Andersen, plus the author’s pen and ink illustrations, was the subject of an exhibition at The Poetry Society in 2013. www.lindaroseblack.com
+She runs workshops and teaches for the Poetry School.
+Her poems have featured in many journals and anthologies.
+Recent collage/ text pieces can be found online at http://www.3ammagazine.com/3am/brut37/ and in Issue 2 of https://www.tentacularmag.com/ Her fourth collection, Slant, was published by Shearsman in April 2016.
+Her previous collections are , Root and Inventory (Shearsman 2011 & 2008).
+The Son of a Shoemaker, ( Hearing Eye, 2012) consisting of collaged prose poems based on the early life of Hans Christian Andersen, plus the author’s pen and ink illustrations, was the subject of an exhibition at The Poetry Society in 2013.

 Magazine design: Martin Parker www.silbercow.co.uk